SolidAlloy/GenericUnityObjects/README.md

 The plugin uses custom ObjectField() methods for fields of generic objects to fix those issues.
 You can also use it in your custom editor. **GenericObjectDrawer** class has overloads of EditorGUI.ObjectField and EditorGUILayout.ObjectField that support generic objects.

+## Using with Git

+Sometimes, when you pull new commits from Git, you can see the following error in Unity console:

+> Failed to extract ConcreteClass_6506f902939610441800fd3d6df9e87b class of base type ...

+It's a misleading error.
+Everything is alright, and the class is extracted properly, so you won't lose any concrete classes you generated from a generic UnityEngine.Object class.

 ## Contributing

 First-of-all, thank you for considering contributing to the project!